LBNL-ETA/CyDER/dev/doc/userGuide/source/usage.rst

  Note that ``cympy`` is not included in the name of the variable.

 5. The Python 3.4 installation folder (e.g. ``C:\Python34`` ) must be added to the ``PYTHONPATH``.

+6. Upon request, the simulation results are saved in a result file which is created in the current working directory.
+   The name of the result file is ``xxx_result_.pickle``, where xxx is the FMU model name as defined in the XML input file.